i-like-robots/snappy-snaps/README.md

 #### options

 Configuration options for the snapshot.
-Optional.

 ## Credits